Otago Harbour: The sealers and whalers

 Another English sealer, the Sydney Cove, under Captain Charles McLaren, was anchored in the harbour late in 1810 when Te Wahia's theft of a knife, a red shirt, and some other articles sparked what has been called "The Sealers' War".

 Victoria Channel and the port of Dunedin (1881–today).

-A much-discussed affray in that conflict occurred after James Kelly of Hobart anchored the Sophia in the harbour in December 1817 with William Tucker on board.
-After a visit to nearby Whareakeake (Murdering Beach), where Tucker had been living since 1815, and where he and two other men were killed, Kelly took revenge on Māori on his ship in the harbour, including local chief Korako.
+James Kelly of Hobart anchored the Sophia in the harbour in December 1817 with William Tucker on board.
+They visited nearby Whareakeake, where Tucker had been living since 1815, and Tucker and two other men were killed by Māori.
+Kelly and his men proceeded to kill large numbers of Māori, including a local chief named Korako.
 He then burnt a harbourside village, 'the beautiful City of Otago', probably on Te Rauone Beach.

-Peace was achieved in 1823, and on 17 July of that year John Rodolphus Kent of the Naval cutter Mermaid from New South Wales, while in the harbour, took 'the liberty of naming it (as it has not hitherto been named) "Port Oxley", in honour of the Surveyor General of the Colony', John Oxley (1783/85?–1828).
-As noted, however, it had already been named.
+Peace was achieved in 1823, and on 17 July of that year John Rodolphus Kent of the naval cutter Mermaid from New South Wales, while in the harbour, took 'the liberty of naming it (as it has not hitherto been named) "Port Oxley", in honour of the Surveyor General of the Colony', John Oxley (1783/85?–1828).
+As noted, however, it had already been named by both Māori and English colonisers.
 In 1826 Thomas Shepherd, one of a party of intending colonists, explored the site of Dunedin and left the oldest surviving pictures of the harbour and nearby coast, now in the Mitchell Library in Sydney.

-From its origins as a secret sealers' haven, Otago Harbour developed into a busy international whaling port after the Weller brothers established their whaling station at Te Umu Kuri, Wellers Rock, at what is now called Otakou in November 1831.
+From its origins as a secret sealers' haven, Otago Harbour developed into a busy international whaling port after the Weller brothers established their whaling station at Te Umu Kuri, Wellers Rock, at what is now called Ōtākou in November 1831.
 The busiest whaling port south of the Bay of Islands, it was also the hub of the largest European population in New Zealand after the Bay of Islands/Hokianga district by the end of 1839.
-By that time whaling had collapsed and Dumont D'Urville and his officers, visiting in 1840, observed the port had become the centre of a riotous trade in liquor and prostitution.
+By then whaling had collapsed, and Dumont D'Urville and his officers, visiting in 1840, observed that the port had become the centre of a riotous trade in liquor and prostitution.
 This continued until the Scottish settlers arrived in 1848 and made Port Chalmers and Dunedin the new population centres on the harbour.